Generating Multimodal Textures with a Soft Hydro-Pneumatic Haptic Ring: Action-Based Texture Rendering

 \subsubsection{Thermal Rendering (Static Contact Action):}

-Our perception of an object's temperature—whether warm or cool—depends on the change in skin temperature caused by heat transfer between the object and our skin, which activates thermoreceptors within the skin.
-Typically, the temperature of the hand varies between 25~C$^\circ$ and 36~C$^\circ$ \citep{verrillo1998_hydration}.
-Hence, when one touches an object at room temperature (20-22~C$^\circ$), heat transfer from the skin to the object occurs.
-The change in the skin's temperature at the contact point depends on the initial temperature of the skin and the material and the thermal properties of the material \citep{klatzky2013_material}.
+Our perception of an object's temperature, whether warm or cool, depends on the change in skin temperature caused by the heat transfer between the object and our skin.
+Typically, the temperature of the hand varies between 25~$^\circ$C and 36~$^\circ$C \citep{verrillo1998_hydration}.
+Hence, when one touches an object at room temperature (20-22~$^\circ$C), heat transfer from the skin to the object occurs.
+The change in the skin's temperature at the contact point depends on the initial temperatures of the skin and material as well as the thermal properties of the material \citep{klatzky2013_material}.

 Rendering of thermal response between the skin and an object is typically achieved by modeling and replicating the heat transfer between the skin and the desired object.
-Many models have been proposed in the literature in the last century, and details of these can be found in the reviews by \cite{johnson1979_thermal} and \cite{Jones2008}.
-In those models, the contact with skin and material is considered stationary.
+Many models have been proposed in literature, including the works by \cite{johnson1979_thermal} and \cite{Jones2008}, which model the contact between skin and material as stationary.

-We used the semi-infinite body model proposed by \cite{Ho2006, Ho2008} to render thermal cues replicating the resulting heat transfer between the skin and a surface.
+To render thermal cues that replicate the heat transfer between the skin and a surface, we used the semi-infinite body model proposed by \cite{Ho2006, Ho2008}.
 Simulating object-skin interaction temperatures with a thermal display using this model requires knowledge of the skin temperature upon contact, the heat flux, and the thermal contact resistance between the skin and the display.
-We used recorded skin temperature and heat flux data during static contact with materials in the SENS3 database for the first two; see Figure~\ref{fig:ChosenTexturesPhoto}b for measured skin temperatures for selected textures.
-We estimated the contact resistance of the designed display, the silicone tube embedded in the ring, as 0.0015~$m^2K/W$~\citep{SiliconeCoefficient}.
-See Appendix A for more details on implementing the semi-infinite body model.
+The skin temperature and heat flux data during static contact were retrieved from the SENS3 database, as seen in Figure~\ref{fig:ChosenTexturesPhoto}b.
+We estimated the contact resistance of the designed display, in this case the silicone tube embedded in the ring, as 0.0015~$m^2K/W$~\citep{SiliconeCoefficient}.
+See \ref{app:semi-infinite-body-model} for more details on implementing the semi-infinite body model.